mapr-demos/finserv-application-blueprint/README.md

 ## Architecture

 The following diagram shows how data moves through the architecture of this application.
-The rounded rectangles represent Java microservices that produce data and/or consume data from MapR Streams topics using the Kafka API.
+The rounded rectangles represent processes that produce and/or consume data from MapR Streams topics.
+Java based microservices are used to ingest and manipulate streaming data using the Kafka API.
 Spark and Apache Zeppelin are used to provide streaming analytics and batch oriented visualization.

 <img src="https://github.com/mapr-demos/finserv-application-blueprint/blob/master/images/dataflow.gif" width="70%">